B2-Kumar/Notes/dbms.md

 - It is very time-consuming and difficult to normalize relations of a higher degree.
 - Careless decomposition may lead to a bad database design, leading to serious problems.

-> Anomalies : inconsistencies or irregularities that can occur in a database when the data is not properly organized or structured.
-It is of three types:
-- Insertion Anomaly: Insertion Anomaly refers to when one cannot insert a new tuple into a relationship due to lack of data.
-- Deletion Anomaly: The delete anomaly refers to the situation where the deletion of data results in the unintended loss of some other important data.
-- Updatation Anomaly: The update anomaly is when an update of a single data value requires multiple rows of data to be updated.

 > Normalization works through a series of stages called Normal forms.
 The normal forms apply to individual relations.
 The relation is said to be in particular normal form if it satisfies constraints.

 > First Normal Form (1NF)
 - A relation will be 1NF if it contains an atomic value.
-- It states that an attribute of a table cannot hold multiple values.
+It states that an attribute of a table cannot hold multiple values.
 It must hold only single-valued attribute.
-- It disallows the multi-valued attribute, composite attribute, and their combinations.

-Lossless and Lossy Decomposition:

-Multivalued Dependency
-Multivalued dependency occurs when two attributes in a table are independent of each other but, both depend on a third attribute.

 > Transaction
 - It is a set of logically related operation.
 It contains a group of tasks.